molecula/documentation/reference/data-ingestion/_posts/2022-04-01-ingester-configuration.md

 ## Kafka Ingester

-The Kafka ingester reads Avro-encoded records from a Kafka topic, uses the Confluent schema registry to decode them, and ingests the data into Molecula.
+The Kafka ingester reads Avro-encoded records from a Kafka topic, uses the Confluent schema registry to decode them, and ingests the data into FeatureBase.

 Use `molecula-consumer-kafka -h `to list all available flags.
 Each flag is also available as an environment variable by prefixing it with "CONSUMER_" and converting any dots or dashes to underscores.
 For example tls.ca-certificate becomes CONSUMER_TLS_CA_CERTIFICATE.